 Acupuncture is becoming more widely accepted as an effective means of treatment within the traditional health care system.
-According to an American Hospital Association survey, forty-two percent of hospitals offering complementary and alternative medicine, provide acupuncture as an outpatient service.
+According to an American Hospital Association survey, 42 percent of hospitals that offer complementary and alternative medicine provide acupuncture as an outpatient service.

 Recent research regarding acupuncture treatment is also gaining recognition amongst health care practitioners.
-A 2017 study that tracked brain and nerve changes, refutes a commonly repeated claim that acupuncture's effectiveness is the result of a placebo effect.
-Another study published in the American Journal of Emergency Medicine in 2016, found acupuncture to be more effective for pain relief than morphine.
+A 2017 study that tracked brain and nerve changes refutes a common but fraudulent claim that acupuncture's effectiveness is the result of a placebo effect.
+Another study published in the American Journal of Emergency Medicine in 2016 found acupuncture to be more effective for pain relief than morphine.

-Acupuncture professionals look to China for their standard traditional model.
+A Chinese acupuncture practitioner looks to China for their standard “traditional” model.
 In China, acupuncturists use big needles with a greater depth of insertion.
-They are trying to stimulate what is called the "De Qi" sensation, or "arrival of qi," which refers to the life energy (“qi,” or life energy, is also known as “chi”) that flows through a person’s body.
+They are trying to stimulate what is called the "de qi" sensation, or "arrival of qi," which refers to the life energy (“qi,” or life energy, is also known as “chi”) that flows through a person’s body.

 A Chinese acupuncturist will try to enhance that sensation by gently rotating the needle.
-If needed, a larger needle will be used so patients will feel the needle when it is inserted.
-This pressure heightens the De Qi response.
-Recent research, including these 2013 and 2014 studies, show that the De Qi sensation usually leads to a better outcome after treatment.
+If needed, a larger acupuncture needle will be used so patients will feel the needle when it is inserted.
+This pressure heightens the de qi response.
+Recent research, including 2013 and 2014 studies, show that the de qi sensation usually leads to a better outcome after treatment.

-In comparison to the Chinese, the Japanese use thinner needles and a gentler technique with shallow insertion.
-Their diagnostic assessment relies heavily on palpation of the abdomen, back, and various pulses along the meridian system.
-In fact, Japanese style acupuncture is often called 'meridian acupuncture' for this reason.
+In comparison to the Chinese style, Japanese acupuncture uses thinner needles and a gentler technique, with shallow insertion.
+Their diagnostic assessment relies heavily on palpation of the abdomen, back and various pulses along the meridian system.
+In fact, Japanese acupuncture is often called “meridian acupuncture” for this reason.

-Additionally, Japanese acupuncturists often use Okyu, or "Thread Moxibustion" to add to the soothing nature of Japanese acupuncture.
-Moxibustion is a form of heat therapy in which dried plant material (derived from the mugwort plant) are burned very close to the patient’s skin on or around acupuncture points to facilitate healing.
+Additionally, Japanese acupuncturists often use okyu, or "thread moxibustion," to add to the soothing nature of Japanese acupuncture.
+Moxibustion is a form of heat therapy in which dried plant materials (derived from the mugwort plant) are burned very close to the patient’s skin on or around acupuncture points to facilitate healing.
 The “thread moxa” cone or punk sizes are usually very small, ranging from the size of a thread, sesame seed or grain of rice.

 In Japan, moxibustion has been extensively developed as a distinct practice over the ages.
-In fact, the original Chinese characters denoting “Zhen-jiǔ” literally translate as “acupuncture” (zhēn) and “moxibustion” (jiǔ).
-These two complementary techniques together form one fundamental approach to health.
+In fact, the original Chinese characters denoting “zhen-jiǔ” literally translate as “acupuncture” (zhēn) and “moxibustion” (jiǔ).
+Together, these two complementary techniques form one fundamental approach to health.

 National University's Approach

 At National University of Health Sciences (NUHS), our foundation is rooted in traditional Chinese medicine (TCM), as are all major styles.
-While we provide a strong basis in TCM, we also expose our students to other styles, which are beneficial for their future career.
-You can learn more about what it takes to become an acupuncture and oriental medicine practitioner, or the field of acupuncture, by visiting our Master of Science in Acupuncture web page.
+While we provide a strong basis in TCM, we also expose our students to other styles, which are beneficial for their future careers.
+Learn more about what it takes to become an acupuncture and oriental medicine practitioner, or the field of acupuncture, by visiting our Master of Science in Acupuncture web page.

 Interested in learning how to begin your career in acupuncture?
-Check out our resource guide for helpful insights and professional guidance by clicking on the link below.
+Check out our complimentary resource guide for helpful insights and professional guidance by clicking on the link below.